TWan777/side/spec/bridge/README.md

 ## Telebase Core

-Similar to many other bridge solutions, we wrap bridged assets into pegged assets with a 1:1 ratio.
-Users have the flexibility to mint pegged assets by initiating a `IntentRequest` or burn pegged assets through the execution of a `SigningRequest` to withdraw native assets.

 To prevent replay attacks, the states of both `IntentRequest` and `SigningRequest` transactions must be stored on the state chain.